mmenghnani/frontend-nanodegree-feedreader/README.md

 ## Steps
 1) Open `index.html`.
-2) The test results should be displayed at the bottom of the page.
+2) The jasmine test results will run automatically and they should be displayed at the bottom of the page.